baekrang256/baekrang256/README.md

     - Learned Indexes, Implementations and Multithreading using C++
   - Algorithm : [baekjoon profile](https://www.acmicpc.net/user/dylon133)
   - C/C++/Java/Python programming
-  - Handled projects related to Docker, MySQL, Spring Boot, Linux, CUDA, Verilog, git/github.
+  - School assignment projects related to Docker, SQL, OS design, CUDA, Verilog and web security
-  - Theoretical background on multithreading and synchronizations, RDBMS, Kafka, Internet technology and protocols, API and authentication for web application, software design and architecture. (and related backgrounds learnt from lecture.
-Check the lectures learned in college for details.)
+  - Theoretical background on multithreading and synchronizations, RDBMS, Internet technology and protocols, API and authentication for web application, software design and architecture.
-  - Collaborating with other teammates using github
   - English 😆
   - Passionate for learning new things :)
   - Communication and talk for better me (and you)

-- 🤔 I’m looking for help with
-  - Starting a career / joining team project

 - 📫 How to reach me
   - E-mail : baekrang256@gmail.com